Head Office:

 Management:

 Chris Dyer, Director - is a 30 + years' experienced professional in the criminal justice arena and set up Mentoring West Midlands in its current format in December 2012; previously from May 2011 it was a specialist consultancy.
 He is an operational deliverer 'by trade' and the former Strategic Lead Officer for Urban Street Gangs and Reducing Gang Violence for Birmingham.
-A professionally accredited 'high risk' mediator, mentor and experienced trainer, he holds a Level 3 Certificate in Education and Learning and Designated Safeguarding Officer status and is a qualified Care Manager and provides day to day management and leadership within the organisation.
-Chris leads on all external, professional staff training.
+A professionally accredited 'high risk' mediator, mentor and experienced trainer, he holds Level 3 Certificates in Education and Learning and Designated Safeguarding Officer status and is a qualified Care Manager (C & G Advanced M'ment for Care).
+Chris provides day to day management and leadership within the organisation and leads on all external, professional staff training.

 His work was nationally recognised with a British Community Safety Award in 2001 for his work in the Low Hill Neighbourhood Safety Programme and internationally recognised in 2004, when he received the European Crime Prevention Award whilst working for Crime Concern as a senior consultant, seconded to Birmingham to run the city's Safer Neighbourhood Programme.